-Applicants may submit more than one Concept Paper and more than one Full Application to this FOA, provided that each concept paper and application describes a unique, scientifically distinct project.
+Applicants may submit more than one Full Concept Paper and one Full Application to this FOA, provided that each concept paper/application describes a unique, scientifically distinct project, and includes a separate concept paper for each application.
 All concept papers and applications must be for a stand-alone project that is not dependent or contingent upon another application submitted to this or any other FOA.